Beating Up The Rich

 Even if the income tax were fair in Thatcherland we would be fairly rash to declare the whole tax system fair without taking the poll tax into account.

 Let’s forget about our fictional economies and move to a real one.
-The UK government is currently in the process of implementing policies to reduce the national deficit.
-At the highest level they have two fiscal measures they can adjust to do this:
+The UK government is currently in the process of implementing fiscal austerity.
+At the highest level they have two ways to do this:

 It seems to me they are a lot keener on adjusting the former than they are the latter and I do have a big concern about this.
 In August the IFS published an analysis of the government’s emergency budget and found that contrary to George Osborne’s claims the policies were not progressive. i.e. they proportionally penalised the poor more than the rich.
 (You can read the post I wrote about that here.)